B. J. Harrington

-Ben-Julian Harrington is a British senior police officer who has served as the Chief Constable of Essex Police since October 2018.
+Ben-Julian Harrington (born 26 September 1968) is a British former police officer who served as the Chief Constable of Essex Police from October 2018 to July 2026.
 He started his policing career with the Metropolitan Police Service in 1990, where he worked in Chingford and Walthamstow.
 Before becoming chief constable, Harrington was the temporary deputy chief constable of Essex Police.

 Early life

 Growing up in North London, Harrington attended St. Ignatius College in Enfield.

 Having left school, Harrington worked for a bank, before working for HM Customs and Excise.

-Harrington was a reserve soldier in the Parachute Regiment.
+Harrington was also a reserve soldier with the 10th Battalion Parachute Regiment.